ooni/spec/backends/th-007-nwcth.md

 more suspicious way, and which check we could perform directly inside of the test helper to discover right away DNS censorship.

-These problems will be solved at a later time.
+These problems will be addressed by a later draft of this spec.